 There is a common misconception about Big Ben that may surprise you.
 Want a hint?
-Located inside the House of Parliament, Big Ben is not as old as the Parliament House building.
+Located inside the House of Parliament in London, Big Ben is not as old as the Parliament House building.

 Now time for the surprise, the “Clock” most often associated with Big Ben is not actually Big Ben.
 The 13-ton bell found inside the clock is Big Ben; named after the bureaucrat Sir Benjamin Hall.